JohnFlorinus/Serverless-API/README.md

 ---

 ## 💰 Why use Serverless?
-Azure Functions offers scale-to-zero billing and top-notch PAYG pricing which means minimal cloud expenses both for small and high workloads compared to traditional API deployment such as App Service, Container Apps and VMs.
-It is great for businesses that value both their money and scalability.
+Azure Functions offers scale-to-zero billing and top-notch PAYG pricing which means minimal cloud expenses both for small and high workloads.
+Azure Functions is often used in microservices and internal app communication rather than as a customer-facing API, but it remains the most cost-effective way of launching a public API with high scalability compared to the traditional services such as App Service & Container Apps.
 <br><br>
-With the free quota on the consumption plan, you can run your api 24/7 for free as long as the monthly api requests stay below 1 million.
+With the free quota on the consumption plan, the api can run 24/7 for free with monthly api requests below 1 million.
-Beyond that each million requests costs 0.2$ - so 50 million API requests per month would cost you 10$ plus the Duration(GB-s) cost, but if you don't do heavy calculations this is also a very small cost.
+Beyond that, each 1 million requests costs 0.2$ - so 50 million API requests per month would cost you 10$ plus the Duration(GB-s) cost, but if you don't do heavy calculations this is also a very small cost.
 <br><br>
 The biggest negative with Azure Functions that is usually brought up are cold starts, which is a serverless consequence of having to boot up after being idle.
 This can be mitigated by paying for an always-on instance, but can also be avoided for completely free by triggering a warm-up function once every 5 minutes to counteract the server going idle.
-Doing this 24/7 would be 8,640 requests/month which is inconsequential with the free quota & PAYG pricing.
+Doing this 24/7 would be 8,640 requests/month (which is inconsequential for your pricing).

 ---